gustavo-rossi-INPE/open_set_classification/README.md

 The repository contains the code required to reproduce the experiments described in the paper.
 Input data may include:

-- Orthomosaic for patch extraction
+- Orthomosaic for patch extraction-
-- Cropped individual tree crown (ITC) image patches
+- Manually delimited crown shapefile for train/val patch extraction
-- Species labels
+- Cropped individual tree crown (ITC) image patches, organized into labeled species folders.
 - Train / validation / test splits
-- Crown shapefiles used for spatial inference
+- Automatically delimited crown shapefile for large-scale inference.

 Additional information about dataset access and metadata will be provided separately.